MEE University

 Maximum Effect Exercise is convenient.
 Can be done walking, sitting, commuting, standing, in bed or when disabled.
 Requires much less time to maintain or improve cardiovascular health.
 Does not require gym, gym cloths, extra showers, warm up, cool down or stretching.
 Allows you to preserve muscle mass when you diet to loose unwanted fat.
 Can be practiced, mastered and then taught to family and friends.
 It requires no equipment, but a U, which you can make yourself, is helpful.

 Maximum Effect Exercise is a specific way to exercise that educates nerves to turn on muscles and triggers a significant pulse of Human Growth Hormone.
 HGH activates other cell messengers and hormones that one might call a “secret sauce” or health elixir that with exercise tells our bodies to get healthy, get efficient, repair and grow stronger.
+Surprisingly it is probably the best cardiovascular exercise for most people.
 The combination results in effective use of ingested protein and prevents muscle lose when one reduces calories in hopes of fat loss.
 It improves bone density, promotes skin health & thickness and stimulates new capillaries, circulation and endurance.
 It increases ability to store glycogen.
 It allows muscles to use glucose without insulin.
 As we age the normal night time pulses of HGH gradually decrease.
 All this and more explains why studies show effective exercise prevents or treats many diseases better and safer than expensive medications.

 Folks don’t need to understand the complex details of the “Secret Sauce”.
 They just need to do the right exercise.
 Fortunately there is a safe, anywhere, anytime way for everyone.
 What type of exercise turns on the “secret sauce?
 I could find only two.
 Exercises that cause an “overwhelming accumulation” of waste products in muscles.
 Exercises that tear and or injure muscle cells and tissue.